-- Out-of-band management supports auto-boot using an OOB port - In-band management supports auto-boot on in-band management on Ethernet ports - Out-of-band management and in-band management support HTTP, HTTP, TFTP, and FTP protocols. - Out-of-band management and in-band management support untagged frames. - Out-of-band management support dual-stack IPv4 and IPv6. - · In-band management supports only IPv4. - Out-of-band management support DHCP clients for IPv4 and IPv6. - · In-band management supports IPv4 DHCP clients only.
+- · Out-of-band management supports auto-boot using an out-of-band port - In-band management supports auto-boot on in-band management on Ethernet ports - Out-of-band management and in-band management support HTTP, HTTP, TFTP, and FTP protocols. - Out-of-band management and in-band management support untagged frames. - Out-of-band management support dual-stack IPv4 and IPv6. - In-band management supports only IPv4. - Out-of-band management support DHCP clients for IPv4 and IPv6. - In-band management supports IPv4 DHCP clients only. - Out-of-band management does not support dot1q (VLAN tags). - In-band management supports dot1q interfaces if the VLAN discovery option is correctly configured in the grub.cfg file. - In-band ports support VLAN discovery for IPv4 by default if not disabled in the grub.cfg file.